toddamoda/pyyxellsfgffg/docs/source/background/detectors.rst

 Detector properties
 -------------------

-First group of the data buckets inside the :py:class:`~pyxel.detectors.Detector` object are all the information and data related to the physical properties of the simulated detector, falling in either of the following categories:
+The initial group of data buckets within the :py:class:`~pyxel.detectors.Detector` object encompasses all information and data pertinent to the physical attributes of the simulated detector.
+These can be classified into the following categories:
 :py:class:`~pyxel.detectors.Geometry`, :py:class:`~pyxel.detectors.Characteristics`,
-and :py:class:`~pyxel.detectors.Environment`, as shown in the figure.
+and :py:class:`~pyxel.detectors.Environment`, as shown in the image.
-These are all the properties used by more than one model.
-They do not change during a pipeline run and can vary depending on the detector used.
+:ref:`time_properties` and the
+``row`` and ``col`` of :py:class:`~pyxel.detectors.Geometry` are mandatory, as highlighted in the image.
+These properties are utilized by multiple models within the pipeline and remain constant throughout a pipeline run, though subject to variation depending on the specific detector employed.
-Another category of detector properties, ``Material``, was temporarily removed in version 1.0 due to non-use.
+Notably, the category of detector properties labeled ``Material``, was temporarily removed in version 1.0 due to its lack of utilization.

 .. _data_structure: